mikemayer67/mmtk/README.md

-# Custome Tkinter ttk Widgets
+# Custom Tkinter Widgets

-This package contains a collection (*ok, only one so far*) of custome Tkinter ttk widgets that I've created.
+This package contains a collection (*ok, only one so far*) of custom Tkinter tk and ttk widgets that I've created.
 While I kept generality in mind, these were all created to meet a specific need.
 I am open to suggestions for exanding the capabilities of any of these, but make no apology for any currently lacking